Let’s be honest: When it comes to your annual business conference, the real learning happens at the conference breakout sessions.

 2. Have a Framework in Mind

 Everybody knows the terrible feeling of being ill prepared for something.
-Don’t let that be you at your next breakout session.
+Don’t let that be you at your next conference breakout session.
 Have a clear framework and goal in mind for the session to make sure you don’t get sidetracked or forget your point.
 If you lose focus during your presentation, so will your participants.

 3. Get the Creative Juices Flowing